 In 2024, sales declined slightly compared to the previous year.
 The challenging construction market conditions were one of the contributing factors.
 The main factors included rising labor costs and the shortage of skilled workers, which impacted the competitiveness of businesses and increased operating costs.
 Additionally, the lengthy training process for new workers caused delays in some projects or prevented them from starting as planned.
 Furthermore, the overall economic slowdown in the country and rising interest rates affected investments in large real estate construction projects, which require substantial capital.
 These investments were impacted by market uncertainty and higher material costs, forcing contractors to face increased costs and shortages of some materials.
 This led to delays or increased expenses in project execution.
 Changes in government policies or regulations related to construction, such as quality control and material procurement or contractor management, could also create uncertainty in the operational process.
-Businesses need to adapt and invest more time in preparation, which could reduce demand in certain construction markets. such as office buildings or commercial real estate, due to shifting consumer behavior, affecting the growth trend of the market.
+Businesses need to adapt and invest more time in preparation, which could reduce demand in certain construction markets, such as office buildings or commercial real estate, due to shifting consumer behavior, affecting the growth trend of the market.

 However, even though the construction market has contracted, some segments are still growing, such as infrastructure improvement projects and those related to the development of technology or new innovations, such as data centers.
-Therefore, being prepared to tackle challenges and looking for new opportunities will continue to be crucial for businesses in the construction market. and 2024, the product sales ratio 59.80% and 56.81% of total sales and service revenue, respectively.
+Therefore, being prepared to tackle challenges and looking for new opportunities will continue to be crucial for businesses in the construction market.